loco-choco/loconix/README.md

 ## LTSpice

 The ltspice version packaged is LTSpice XVII.
-When run for the first time, a installed windows will appear, just press "accept" and don't change the instalation path.
+When run for the first time, an install window will appear, just press "accept", don't change the instalation path and keep it at 64 bits.
 Then it will automatically open a ltspice window, that window appear because of how the installer was coded, and won't have any configurations/models you separated, so ignore it and close it.
 Then a new windows will open, from now on new instances of ltspice will have the correct configs.